Jackie Lowther

-Russell Jack Lowther Jr. (December 27, 1922 – September 29, 1952) was an American professional football player.
+Russell Jack Lowther Jr. (December 27, 1922 – September 29, 1952), sometimes known as "Little Jackie" Lowther, was an American professional football player.
+He played college football for Michigan State in 1941 and Detroit in 1942 and professional football for the Detroit Lions in 1944 and the Pittsburgh Steelers in 1945.

+Early life

+Lowther was born in 1922 in Detroit.
+He attended Eastern High School in Detroit.
+At Easterh, he won all-city honors in football, played hlafback, and was rated as one of the best punters in Michigan.

+Football career

-A native of Detroit, Lowther attended Eastern High School and played college football for the Detroit Titans.
-He played professional football in the National Football League (NFL) as a halfback for the Detroit Lions in 1944 and for the Pittsburgh Steelers in 1945.
+Lowther played college football for the Michigan State Spartans in 1941 and the Detroit Titans in 1942.

+Lowther played professional football in the National Football League (NFL) as a halfback for the Detroit Lions in 1944 and for the Pittsburgh Steelers in 1945.
 He appeared in 10 NFL games, two as a starter, and totaled 72 rushing yards on 24 carries and 54 passing yards on 7 of 14 passes.
+A triple-threat man, he was described by the Detroit Evening Times as "a fine passer, a good kicker, and an elusive runner."
+He also played for the Paterson Panthers of the American Football League in 1947.

+Later life

 After his playing career ended, he was the co-owner and sales manager of the Detroit Paint and Glass Co.
 He died in 1952 at age 29 in a small plane crash on takeoff from the Triangle Airport in Livonia, Michigan.